neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-7/index.rst

 .. admonition:: Note

-    **We recommend to use Arduino for best compatibility and high ADC resolution of 14-bits.**
+    **We recommend using Arduino UNO R4 Minima for the best compatibility and high ADC resolution of 14 bits.**

 7.4.4 Software for Signal Processing
 --------------------------------------